-Water vapour from the combustion process is channelled through the boiler (along with other gases from the combustion chamber) until so much heat is drawn out of it that it condenses back into water.
-(In a non-condensing boiler, this process is absent – the hot gases are simply expelled out of the flue and the heat is wasted.)
+Water vapour from the combustion process is channelled through the boiler until so much heat is drawn out of it, it condenses back into water.
+(In a non-condensing boiler, this process is absent.
+The hot gases are simply expelled out of the flue and the heat is wasted.)

-The condensate, i.e., the water produced from the condensation process, is collected in the condensate trap.
-Just like how the water in the U-bend of a sink stops bad smells from travelling up the sewer into the home, the condensate trap uses a portion of condensate water to prevent toxic fumes from being expelled into the sewer.
-A standard condensing boiler will produce 2-3 litres of condensate per hour of operation, although of course this figure may vary depending on the model and capacity of boiler.
+The condensate, i.e., the water produced from the condensation process, is collected in a sump before entering the condensate trap.
+The condensate trap prevents toxic fumes from being expelled into the sewer.
+It does this by holding a small portion of water which acts as a physical barrier between the boiler and the sewer.
+This is comparable to how the water in the U-bend of a sink stops bad smells from travelling up the sewer and into the home.
+A standard condensing boiler will produce 2-3 litres of condensate per hour of operation.
+This figure will of course vary depending on the model and capacity of the boiler.
 Per BS 6798, the provision must be made for this waste water to be discharged into either an internal soil stack or waste pipe, or into an external soil stack, gully, or soak-away.

 In many boilers, the condensate trap contains a small siphon.
-Condensate is collected in the trap until it fills up to a level where the siphon is activated and the trap empties itself automatically.
-Condensate flows through the pipe in bursts of a few hundred millilitres at a time, which may be heard trickling through the pipe.
-The siphonic discharge of small amounts of water through the condensate pipe is preferable to a steady flow, as a constant drip is more liable to freeze.
+The trap collects condensate until it fills up to a level where the siphon is activated.
+The trap then empties itself automatically.
+Condensate flows through the pipe in bursts of a few hundred millilitres at a time.
+This may be heard trickling through the pipe.
+The discharge of small amounts of water through the condensate pipe is preferable to a steady flow.
+This is because a constant drip is more liable to freeze.
 Plus, short bursts of warm condensate will thaw any ice that has started to form in the pipe.

 The condensate pipe must be plastic – usually solvent-weld fittings – and at least 22 mm in diameter.
 Copper or steel pipework cannot be used.
-This is because, at a pH of 3-4, the condensate is slightly acidic, and metal-based piping would be more susceptible to corrosion.
+This is because, at a pH of 3-4, the condensate is slightly acidic and would corrode it.

-Condensate pipes that are outside or run through an unheated outbuilding, such as a garage, must be insulated with waterproof lagging in order to prevent them from freezing and should not be longer than 3 metres.
+Condensate pipes may run outside or through unheated buildings, such as garages.
+Outside condensate pipes should not be longer than 3 metres.
+They must also be insulated with waterproof lagging in order to prevent them from freezing.
 Where it is undesirable to insulate the pipe for aesthetic reasons, 32 mm external piping will greatly reduce the risk of freezing.
-The upsizing of 22 mm to 32 mm pipe should ideally be made within the property so that water cannot freeze in a 22 mm section that is outside or within a wall cavity.
+The upsizing of 22 mm to 32 mm pipe should ideally be made within the property.
+This is so that water cannot freeze in a 22 mm section that is outside or within a wall cavity.